comet-cc/CCA-Evaluation/README.md

 ./scripts/build-firmware.sh -s trace
 ```

-Now you can run the new instance with flag `-s trace` and the desired experiment:
+Now you can run the new instance with flag `-s trace` and the desired experiment.

 ```
-./scripts/run-shrinkwrap.sh -e base -s trace
+./scripts/run-shrinkwrap.sh -e mobilenet -s mobilenet
 ```
 ### b) Adding markers to a code/script
 Briefly speaking, every marker is a special assembly code executed by the FVP core.
 The tracing platform writes these executed code along with other metadata information (e.g., total number of instruction executed by the core until that point) in the final trace file.